buchmiller/notes/design/design_principles.md

 ## Strive for loosely coupled designs between objects that interact

 * Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+## Classes should be open for extension, but closed for modification